dhub-dev/template-docusaurus-blog/blog/2024-01-20-how-it-works/index.md

 ---
 slug: how-it-works
-title: Learn How Docusaurus Works
+title: How to create a blog post
-authors: [personX]
 tags: [dhub, docusaurus, features]
 ---

-# Learn How Docusaurus Works
+# How to Create a Blog Post

 This page is your gateway to understanding the essential features that make your blog tick.
 Get ready to explore the key elements that make Docusaurus a powerful tool for bloggers.